 Modern dance is a break-away from classical dance (ballet), almost a rebellion.
-Practiced and performed in bare feet, modern dance doesn’t use the same amount, if any, “turn out” like in ballet, and although there are many different modern techniques, in general, these techniques will be void of ballet steps.
+Practiced and performed in bare feet, modern dance doesn’t use the same amount, if any, turn out like in ballet, and although there are many different modern techniques, in general, these techniques will be void of ballet steps.
 Contemporary dance on the other hand is based on movement that has no boundaries, rather than a specific technique.
 Contemporary will use modern, ballet, jazz, or any other style suitable to relay a message or idea.
 Contemporary takes from all styles, which can create a different look, method, and way of moving, but this movement doesn’t have a universal technique.

 Many years ago, at RMSA, I taught modern dance.
-As contemporary became more popular through main stream society, I switched to contemporary.
+As contemporary became more popular through mainstream society, I switched to contemporary.
 Much of my contemporary has roots in modern, as well as ballet.
+If you would like to experience modern dance, I suggest watching the following:

 https://youtu.be/-h2IAkS_xJY